 Polymer quenching provides a hardening heat treatment for steel forgings.
-A polymer quench can be utilized with excellent results on plain carbon & alloy steels that require superior depth of hardness and uniform repeatable mechanical properties.
+Polymer quenching can be utilized with excellent results on plain carbon & alloy steels that require superior depth of hardness & uniform, repeatable mechanical properties.

-Polymer quenching is the most critical step in the quench and temper process in regard to final mechanical properties, ThermTech has made huge investments in our quench systems.
+Since polymer quenching is the most critical component of the heat treatment quench & temper process with respect to final mechanical properties, ThermTech has made huge investments in our quench systems.

 When properly applied, polymer quenching yields superior results as compared to oil quenching; however all quench variables must be controlled to achieve repeatable results.

-Heavy section AISI 4140 forgings that need good depth of hardness can be a challenge when oil quenched, our polymer quenching hardening heat treatment can be the solution for jobs that do not respond properly to oil quenching.
+Heavy section AISI 4140 forgings that need good depth of hardness can be a challenge when oil quenched.
+Our polymer quenching hardening heat treatment can be the solution for jobs that do not respond properly to oil quenching.

 Atmosphere is an option for polymer quench and tempering if decarburization is of concern.